 Neuroleptic drugs elevate prolactin levels; the elevation persists during chronic administration.
 Tissue culture experiments indicate that approximately one-third of human breast cancers are prolactin dependent in vitro, a factor of potential importance if the prescription of these drugs is contemplated in a patient with a previously detected breast cancer.
 Although disturbances such as galactorrhea, amenorrhea, gynecomastia, and impotence have been reported, the clinical significance of elevated serum prolactin levels is unknown for most patients.
-An increase in mammary neoplasms has been found in rodents after chronic administration of antipsychotic drugs.
-Published epidemiologic studies have shown inconsistent results when exploring the association between hyperprolactinemia and breast cancer.
+An increase in mammary neoplasms has been found in rodents after chronic administration of neuroleptic drugs.
+Neither clinical studies nor epidemiologic studies conducted to date, however, have shown an association between chronic administration of these drugs and mammary tumorigenesis; the available evidence is considered too limited to be conclusive at this time.